Wrap an MCP Server

 The fastest way to put a capability on the mesh is to wrap a tool you already

-have. net wrap spawns an existing stdio MCP server, reads its tool list,
+have. net-mesh wrap spawns an existing stdio MCP server, reads its tool list,

 announces each tool as a discoverable Net capability, and translates incoming